What is arsenic and where do you find it?

 Anyone can be exposed to arsenic since low levels of arsenic are present in soil, water, food, and air.
 People are primarily exposed to arsenic through eating food (fish and shellfish), drinking water, or breathing air containing arsenic.
 If wells are drilled in areas where naturally occurring arsenic is present in the soil or rock, drinking water can become contaminated with arsenic.
 Other sources of exposure are breathing in sawdust or burning smoke from arsenic-treated wood, living near hazardous waste sites, and living in areas with naturally elevated levels of arsenic in rock.

 How does arsenic get into and leave the body?

 Arsenic enters the body through inhalation or ingestion.
-Most of the arsenic that is inhaled will settle in the lungs where it is then distributed to the bloodstream.
-Once in blood, the liver changes much of the arsenic into less harmful forms.
 Only a minimal amount of arsenic is absorbed through the skin.
 Both inorganic and organic forms are excreted in urine.
 Most arsenic leaves the body within several days, although can may remain for several months.

 How can arsenic affect my health?

 Inorganic arsenic can affect the skin, nervous system, respiratory system, kidneys, and gastrointestinal system.
 Organic arsenic is much less harmful than the inorganic form of arsenic, but may cause similar health effects at high levels.
 Most arsenic consumed in seafood is in low-toxicity organic compounds.

 Long-term ingestion of inorganic arsenic can cause darkening of the skin and the appearance of small corns or warts on the palms, soles, and torso.
 Drinking water contaminated with high levels of inorganic arsenic has been associated with increased risk of skin, lung, bladder, and kidney cancer.